Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Unsealed Spellbook  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/UnsealedSpellbook.png" Align=left width=25% height=25%>
-At the end of a long rest you can select a [Summoner Spell](https://github.com/Sebastianhju/Runeterra-5e/blob/main/SummonerSpells.md) to have that day, if you dont use it before you take a long rest it wanishes.
+At the end of a long rest you can select a [Summoner Spell](https://github.com/Sebastianhju/Runeterra-5e/blob/main/SummonerSpells.md) to have that day, if you dont use it before you take a long rest it vanishes.
 Summoner spells are powerfull spells that can be used once before they vanish.
 You can never select the same spell two days in a row or twice the same day.
 At later levels you can get a new summoner spell when you finish a short rest.

 **Spellbook Scaling**
 |Level|Hit Points|